firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 - Lower slow gain can help at low duty cycles.

 **How / When to Modify**
 - If big cogging or losing sync at certain speeds, try halving the main observer_gain.
+- When hall boards die, switch to the Ortega observer with the “medium inrunner” detection preset—builders are running sensorless FOC smoothly up to ~6 kW and ≈60 km/h on heavy hubs by capping detection current this way.【F:data/vesc_help_group/text_slices/input_part013.txt†L5858-L5864】【F:data/vesc_help_group/text_slices/input_part013.txt†L5926-L5930】
 - If everything is stable, no changes needed.

 **Potential Side Effects**